slint-ui/slint/api/rs/slint/mcu.md

 This document explain how to use Slint to develop a UI on a MCU.

-## Install Toolchain / HAL
+## Install Toolchain / Hardware Abstraction Layer (HAL)

-Each MCU or board needs the proper toolchain for cross compilation, has its own hal crate (Hardware Abstraction Layer) and drivers, and other tools to flash and debug the device.
+Each MCU or board needs the proper toolchain for cross compilation, has its own HAL crate and drivers, and other tools to flash and debug the device.

 This is out of scope for this document.
 You can check the [Rust Embedded Book](https://docs.rust-embedded.org/book/) or other resources specific to your device that will guide you to get a "hello world" working on your device.